tbl0605/vue-simple-suggest/README.md

 </vue-simple-suggest>
 ```

-For a custom input component, bind the slot prop "componentField":
+For a custom input component, bind the slot prop `componentField`:

 ```html
 <vue-simple-suggest v-model="model" ...>